ibm-cloud-docs/satellite/cli-reference.md

 `--logging-account-id LOGGING_ACCOUNT`
 :    Optional.
 The {{site.data.keyword.cloud_notm}} account ID with the instance of {{site.data.keyword.la_full_notm}} that you want to forward your {{site.data.keyword.satelliteshort}} logs to.
 This option is available only in select environments.

+`--provider INFRASTRUCTURE_PROVIDER`
+:    Optional.
+The name of the infrastructure provider to create the {{site.data.keyword.satelliteshort}} location in.
+Accepted values are `aws`, `azure`, `gcp`.
+If you include this option, you must also include the `--provider-credential` option.

+`--provider-region PROVIDER_REGION`
+:    Optional.
+The name of the region in the infrastructure provider where you plan to create all the hosts for the {{site.data.keyword.satelliteshort}} location, such as `us-east-1` in AWS.
+Consult your infrastructure provider for the region name.
+If you include this option, you must also include the `--provider` option.

+`--provider-credential PATH_TO_PROVIDER_CREDENTIAL`
+:    Optional.
+The path to a JSON file on your local machine that has the credentials of the infrastructure provider for the {{site.data.keyword.satelliteshort}} location.
+The credential format is provider-specific.
+For more information, see [Providing {{site.data.keyword.satelliteshort}} with credentials to your infrastructure provider](/docs/satellite?topic=satellite-infrastructure-plan#infra-credentials).
+If you include this option, you must also include the `--provider` option.

 `-q`